mathbike/mathbike.github.io/_tabs/about.md

 ---

 This site is where I keep documentation files and articles about computer stuff and math.
 Most things are Python and Arch Linux centric.
-If you'd like to contact me I'm available through github or email.
+If you'd like to contact me I'm available through GitHub or email.

 ---